-SureScripts requires that every provider complete identity proofing to electronically transmit prescriptions.
-This process verifies you are who you say you are by asking a series of questions for which only you know the answer.
+Identity proofing is required for every provider to electronically transmit prescriptions.
+This process verifies this provider is who you say you are by asking a series of questions for which only you know the answer.
 You will also set up a device (e.g. a mobile phone) that will receive a one time passcode used for verification.
-Legacy eRx uses Verizon UIS (Universal Identity Services) for identity proofing.
-Verizon UIS is separate from Verizon's phone service and a Verizon phone is not required.
+NewCrop eRX uses Exostar for identity proofing.

 What are One Time Passcodes (OTP)?

-These passcodes are generated by Verizon UIS and sent to the code device you specify during setup.
-The code is only good for a certain number of minutes.
-If a code expires and you attempt to enter it, the authentication will fail.
-Just try again with a new code from your device.
+These passcodes are generated by the Authy App or hardware token.
+The code is only good for 30 seconds.
+If a code expires and the prescriber attempts to enter it, the authentication will fail.
+Just try again with a new code from the device.

-I already completed Identity Proofing (IDP) when I signed up for Legacy eRx.
+I already completed Identity Proofing (IDP) when I signed up for NewCrop eRX.
 Do I need to go through IDP again for EPCS?

 What is an EPCS Administrator?

-For offices with only one prescribing provider, you can set up a different user (e.g. office administrator) in Open Dental that only uses Legacy eRx as an EPCS Administrator (not prescriber).
+For offices with only one prescribing provider, you can set up a different user (e.g., office administrator) in Open Dental that only uses NewCrop eRX as an EPCS Administrator (not prescriber).